ouxuwen/esbuild-native-node-modules-plugin/README.md

 # esbuild-native-node-modules-plugin
-A plugin for esbuild to load native node modules
+A plugin for esbuild to load native node modules, node-loader for esbuld, support `.node` file modules.

 # install
 ``` javascript